J0hann3/Libasm/README.md

 ## Features
-- **Description**: Learn to manipulate assembly language, be step closer to the machine.
+- **Description**: Learn to manipulate assembly language and get one step closer to understanding how computers work at a low level.
-- **Feature**: Recreate basic function in assembly using x86_64 with Intel syntax.
+- **Feature**: Recreate basic functions in assembly using the x86_64 architecture with Intel syntax.
-- **How to Use**: Use the Library `Libasm.a` to have access to all the functions.
+- **How to Use**: Use the `Libasm.a` library to access all the functions.

 ## Setup